About Special Interest Group 7, Aural Rehabilitation and Its Instrumentation

 - Perspectives contains continuing education articles.
 Readers may earn ASHA continuing education credit by completing self-study questions related to those articles.
 SIG affiliates may complete the self-study for a $5 processing fee.

 - Short Course: SIG affiliates are eligible for a 50% discount on select Short Courses at the ASHA Convention.

 SIG affiliates have the opportunity to identify others with interest in aural rehabilitation and its instrumentation:

 - SIG 7 has an online community where affiliates can discuss topics related to aural rehabilitation and its instrumentation.

 - SIG 7 holds an annual affiliate meeting at the ASHA Convention.

 - The SIG 7 Coordinator represents the Special Interest Group on Aural Rehabilitation and Its Instrumentation within the ASHA Board of Special Interest Group Coordinators.

 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Associate Coordinator: Kathleen Cienkowski, University of Connecticut
+SIG Coordinator: Kathleen Cienkowski, University of Connecticut